CookedLobster/infosec-docs/docs/xmlexternalentity/ssrf-overview.md

 Is an Endpoint on the Server where the Website visitor gets automatically redirected to another Website Address.

 The link `https://website.com/link?url=https://amazon.com`.
-This Endpoint was created to record the number of times visitors have clicked on this link for Advertising/Marketing purposes. **An Attacker could utilise the above feature to Redirect the Internal HTTP Request to a Domain of the Attacker Choice.**
+This Endpoint was created to record the number of times visitors have clicked on this link for Advertising/Marketing purposes. **An Attacker could utilize the above feature to Redirect the Internal HTTP Request to a Domain of the Attacker Choice.**